AndyITZ1/revnotes/WeeklyNotes/Week7.md

     - Containers should ideally serve one purpose and applications should be decoupled as much as possible
     - Having the least number of "ultimate layer" for an image possible
         - defined by different commands in the dockerfile
+- Loose coupling is separating the applications from being co dependent with each other too tightly

 ## AWS